edr4m/halobot/README.md

     }

 Enter any trigger/response combination you want, as long as the trigger is on the left column, and the response is on the right.

+### Ship Presets

+You can set your own presets for certain ships with the ship command.
+Under the '/plugins/' folder, create a JSON file called ships.json.

+    {
+      "ruby": {
+        "sapphire": "garnet",
+        "ruby": "big ruby"
+      },

+      "steven": {
+        "connie": "stevonnie",
+        "sadie": "what"
+      }
+    }

+To set a custom ship, first choose the first person in your ship.
+Use this name as the left column and put another JSON dictionary in the right column.
+Under this smaller dictionary, the left column is the second name in your ship, and the right column is the resulting ship name, as shown in the example above.

 ## Features